mojtabaimani/ovh-spark-submit/README.md

    --total-executor-cores 8 \
    swift://jar/spark-examples_2.11-2.4.0.jar 1000
 ```

+## Log files
+ After finishing the Spark job, the log file will be saved in your Swift storage in the same region that you mentioned in
+ your openrc.sh file or in OS_REGION_NAME environment variable and in "SparkLogs" container.
+So, to download the logs and results
+ you can go to horizon dashboard: [https://horizon.cloud.ovh.net](https://horizon.cloud.ovh.net) and then go to
+  "Object Store" -> Containers -> SparkLogs  and you will find the logs folders based on date and time of Spark job.

+Also a copy of log file will be saved in your local machine in "SparkLogs" folder in your home directory.

+Also you can find the address of Spark official master dashboard and SparkUI in this log page and you can open dashboard
+and UI separately if you like.
+Master dashboard is on port 8080 of master IP (like: http://1.2.3.4:8080) and SparkUI will
+be on port 4040 (like: http://1.2.3.4:4040).
+Then you can see all stdout and stderr of all workers and apps and also more details and information about your cluster.

 ### Pro tip #1 : How to calculate your billing ?
 For creating the cluster we use flavor b2-15, it means that each worker node will have 4 cores and 15 GB memory.
 For example if you add the option: `total-executor-cores 8`, you will need 8/4=2 worker nodes plus one for master node